 The controls are well laid-out and clear.
 With three control switches on the side are active yet challenging to knock accidentally.
 Its focus ring is broad and smooth in operation.
 The open cylindrical area close to the mount is the attachment point for the optional Tripod Mount Ring D. It is a useful accessory that avoids radical changes in position and balance.
 It is associated with flipping the camera to portrait orientation on a conventional tripod head.
 But one that’s not especially cheap.

 The 100 mm macro is probably best-matched to Canon’s mid to high-end such as Canon T7i cameras.
 It’s just a touch front-heavy when on entry-level models like the 500D but still works perfectly well.
 Its narrow cylindrical shape to an extent gives this lens the impression of being larger than it is.
 However, it’s still distinctly smaller and lighter than the 24-70mm F2.8L.

 |Canon EF 100mm f/2.8L IS USM Macro Lens for Canon Digital SLR Cameras||Check Price|

 |Canon EF 100mm f/2.8 Macro USM Fixed Lens for Canon SLR Cameras||Check Price|

 |Canon EF-S 60mm f/2.8 Macro USM Fixed Lens for Canon SLR Cameras||Check Price|

 Best Wide-angle Prime Lenses for Canon T7i

-The Sigma 20/1.4G Art is the latest lens in Sigma’s lineup of wide-angle “Art” lenses for T7i.
-You can produce shots with high image quality that weren’t possible at a wide open aperture of f1.4 of recent.
+The Sigma 20/1.4G Art is the latest lens in Sigma’s lineup of wide-angle “Art” lenses for Canon T7i.
+You can produce shots with high image quality that wasn’t possible at a wide open aperture of f1.4 of recent.